Women in Africa

-History of African women
+Historiography of African women

 The study of African women's history emerged as a field relatively soon after African history became a widely respected academic subject.
 Historians such as Jan Vansina and Walter Rodney forced Western academia to acknowledge the existence of precolonial African societies and states in the wake of the African independence movements of the 1960s, although they mainly focused on men's history.
 Ester Boserup, a scholar of historical economics, published her groundbreaking book, Women's Role in Economic Development, in 1970.
 This book illustrated the central role women had played in the history of Africa as economic producers and how those systems had been disrupted by colonialism.

 By the 1980s, scholars had picked up threads of African women's history across the continent, for example, George Brooks' 1976 study of women traders in precolonial Senegal, Margaret Jean Hays' 1976 study of how economic change in colonial Kenya affected Luo women, and Kristin Mann's 1985 study on marriage in Nigeria.
 Over time, historians have debated the role and status of women in precolonial vs. colonial society, explored how women have dealt with changing forms of oppression, examined how phenomena like domesticity became gendered, unearthed women's roles in national struggles for independence, and even argued that the category of "woman" in some cases cannot be applied in precolonial contexts.
+Scholastique Dianzinga's study of women in pre-and-post-colonial Republic of Congo demonstrated their presence and significance.
 Women have been shown to be essential historical, economic and social actors in practically every region of Africa for centuries.

 Culture

 In the home

 From the 1940s until Morocco's declaration of independence from the tutelage of France in 1956, Moroccan women lived in family units that were "enclosed households" or harems.
 The tradition of the harem lifestyle for women gradually ended upon Morocco's independence from France in 1956.

+Women in Southern Rhodesia in the 1940's and early 50's were not educated in Western domestic lifestyles.
+Women Clubs began to emerge where women aimed to educate one another on domestic living and hygiene.
+Helen Mangwende led the movement in Southern Rhodesia and founded the FAWC (Federation of African Women Clubs).
+This group had over 700 members in 1950.

 The traditional division of labour in Senegal saw Senegalese women as responsible for household tasks such as cooking, cleaning, and childcare.
 They were also responsible for a large share of agricultural work, including weeding and harvesting for common crops such as rice.
 In recent decades, economic change and urbanization has led to many young men migrating to the cities like Dakar.
 Rural women have become increasingly involved in managing village forestry resources and operating millet and rice mills.